QueenShabazz/javascriptClosures/README.md

 * This lesson assumes student's knowledge with creating regular or factory functions (declarations and expressions), basic understanding of for loops, as well as a basic understanding of assigning values with let, var and const.

-* Stoking curiosity alerts are signals to the instructional staff to engage with
+* Stoking curiosity alerts are signals to the instructional staff to engage with students' thoughts and questions.

-* Real-world problem alert are signals to the instructional staff that the following activity or code can be applied to an actual business need.

-* Instructor considerations: show students the solutions to these activities in live demos, and then Slack them the answers.
-BE SURE to leave around 1 hour of class time for students to work on the rock-paper-scissors activity.
-This activity is extremely important, and it's a close match to their homework assignment.

 * Students should be given a substantial amount of time to work on the activities.
 Student should feel comfortable with _the unknown_.
 Reveal bits of the code for students, but the desired outcome is that students feel comfortable independently developing their own code.